Donrwalsh/Shop/README.md

 Run in hot reload mode using `>npm run start:local`. `>npm run server` is better because it includes an initial clean command.

+This guide has been super helpful for basic Mongoose connection into MongoDB: https://medium.com/globant/crud-application-using-nestjs-and-mongodb-99a0756adb76.
+Hooked into MongoDB and made successful get all and get by id blueprint endpoints.

 ### TODO

 - How to share the Blueprint (and others) model between the backend and scripts and beyond?
 (Currently I just duplicated the file across both)

 # Database

 This project uses MongoDB for storing data.